Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

 (1 roll of microfilm)

-Gravel Ridge Baptist Church Records include six volumes that include financial, business meetings minutes, and membership information from 1925 to 1990.
+The Gravel Ridge Baptist Church, Charleston, Missouri Records contain microfilm copies of six volumes that include financial records, business meetings minutes, and membership information from 1925 to 1990.

 Sarah Guitar Collection, no date (C3391)

 1.5 cubic feet (5 card files); also available on 2 rolls of microfilm

 Card file compiled by Sarah Guitar, reference librarian of the State Historical Society of Missouri, as a guide to county boundaries of Missouri, 1812-1929; Missouri congressional district boundaries, 1845-1933; Missouri senatorial districts, 1820-1931; and Missouri judicial circuits, 1815-1915.

 Materials determined by Hearnes, governor of Missouri, 1965-1973, to be his personal papers.
 Bulk of collection is correspondence regarding campaigns, legislation, and Democratic Party.
 Material on gubernatorial succession amendment, 1965.
 Arranged by topic, then chronologically within topic.
 Scrapbooks are on microfilm.

 Papers of a Democratic governor of Missouri, on 127 rolls of 16 mm. microfilm.
 Originals at Missouri State Archives.